Stability analysis through folds: An end-loaded elastica with a lever arm: Abstract

 \section{Abstract}

-Numerous problems in physical sciences can be expressed as parameter-dependent variational problems.
-The associated family of equilibria may or may not exist realistically and can be determined after examining its stability.
-Hence, it is crucial to determine the stability and track its transitions.
-Generally, the stability characteristics of the equilibria change near the folds in the parameter space.
-The direction of stability change can be encoded through a particular projection of the solutions.
-In this article, we identify such projections for variational problems characterized by fixed-free ends, a class of problems frequently found in mechanics.
-Using the developed theory, we study an Elastica subject to an end load applied through a rigid lever arm.
-The examples revealed several instances of snap-back instability in these systems.
-These findings may aid in enhancing the design of soft robot arms and other innovative switching mechanisms.
+Many physical systems can be modelled as parameter-dependent variational problems.
+In numerous cases, multiple equilibria co-exist, requiring the evaluation of their stability, and the monitoring of transitions between them.
+Generally, the stability characteristics of the equilibria change near folds in the parameter space.
+The direction of stability changes is embedded in a specific projection of the solutions, known as distinguished bifurcation diagrams.
+In this article, we identify such projections for variational problems characterized by fixed-free ends- a class of problems frequently encountered in mechanics.
+Using these diagrams, we study an Elastica subject to an end load applied through a rigid lever arm.
+Several instances of snap-back instability are reported, along with their dependence on system parameters through numerical examples.
+These findings have potential applications in the design of soft robot arms and other actuator designs.

 \keywords{Bifurcation diagrams \and Multi-stability \and Snap-back instability \and Hysteresis \and Soft Robots}